uconnwebdev/styleguide/Levente-rules/sass a starting point.md

  ##Nesting

  The next thing you'll need to know about sass is how **nesting** works.
-Assuming you know css, it is up to you - as the coder to keep all your nested elements near each other in the css.
+Assuming you know CSS, it is up to you - as the coder to keep all your nested elements near each other in the CSS.
 However with sass you can have sass do all the heavy lifting for you.
 Lets say you have your nav, and want to define three things in it.
-Instead of doing the following css:
+Instead of doing the following CSS:

  ```css
 nav ul {